SHORT WAVE DIATHERMY (SWD)

 • Inflammation is the normal response of the tissue to the presence of bacteria.

-• The principal features being vasodilatation, exudation of fluid into the tissue, and an increase in concentration of white blood cells and antibodies in the area.
+• The principal features are vasodilatation, exudation of fluid into the tissue, and an increase in the concentration of white blood cells and antibodies in the area.

 • Heating the tissues augments these changes.